Free energy and equilibrium states for families of interval maps: Method and structure

 The estimates hitherto depend only on $R$ and $d$, so they hold for sequences of maps.
 We study convergence of induced measures $\hat \nu$ embedded into the ambient space.
 The limit induced measure will \emph{spread} (Definition~\ref{dfn:spread}) to a light limit measure for the limit map (which may or may not be the one desired).

 Tail estimates on the first return times then come into play.
-Our counting arguments imply that the number of branches with return time equal to $n$ is exponentially small, bounded by $\exp(-n \eps(R))$.
+Our counting arguments imply that the number of branches with return time equal to $n$ grows at most at a small exponential rate, bounded by $\exp(n \eps(R))$.
 This implies in some vague sense that the branches with high return time make little contribution to the entropy.

 Drops in the Lyapunov exponent in the limit occur when diminishing mass for the induced measures has non-diminishing integral of $\log |DF|$, where $F$ represents the induced maps.
 This bit of integral gets lost in the limit.
 This only happens if there is also a drop $T_\Delta^R$ in the integral of the return time.